ninya9k/anonstream/README.md

 ### Stop streaming

-To stop streaming, stop FFmpeg and delete all the files in `stream/`.
-To start streaming again just run `stream.sh`.
+To stop streaming, stop FFmpeg.
+You can delete the files in `stream/` if you want.
+To start streaming again just rerun `stream.sh`.

 If you restart Flask, the chat will be cleared, you'll have to log in again, and everyone else will have to do the captcha again.